Search

 What are the benefits of juvenile life insurance?

-For many parents, a couple of key benefits make whole life insurance for their children an attractive option:
+Key benefits like lifelong coverage, locked-in rates, and cash value make whole life insurance for children an attractive option:

 Juvenile life insurance can offer coverage for life.